 The more certainty and control we think we have about a potentially threatening situation, the less stress we will feel.
 Interestingly enough, perception is all that counts with this.
 You don’t actually need to have perfect certainty or total control over how things will pan out; you just need to believe that you have them.

-Our brains’ innate desire for certainty, in an ever increasing uncertain world, has caused anxiety to surpass depression, in the past decade, to become the most prevalent mental health issue in the United States.
-According to Clark, to calm our amygdalae down and reduce stubbornness, fear, and anxiety, we have to transform our relationship with fear from adversarial to accepting.
+Our brains’ innate desire for certainty, in an ever-increasing uncertain world, has caused anxiety to surpass depression, in the past decade, to become the most prevalent mental health issue in the United States.
+According to Clark, to calm our amygdala down and reduce stubbornness, fear, and anxiety, we have to transform our relationship with fear from adversarial to accepting.
 Clark writes: “So, the measure of our ability to deal well with fear isn’t whether we get afraid, but how we connect with that fear.”

 Ways To Make Friends With Your Fear

 Because the brain is actually designed to thwart our conscious efforts to override the fear response, changing our relationship to fear isn’t easy, but it can be done by becoming more mindful, getting comfortable with uncertainty, and even welcoming and leaning into fear.
 Clark offers the following proven methods to relate better to our fears, stress, and worried minds:

 Breathe – Consciously take slow, deep breaths into your abdomen to inform the parasympathetic nervous system that things are OK.

 Put your feelings into words – Labeling an emotion, by talking or writing, helps the brain process and diffuse it.